 Visit Medjugorje, an important religious site in Bosnia-Herzegovina.
 About 25 kilometers from Mostar, you can climb the mountain where the Virgin Mary is said to have appeared several times or attend mass at Saint James Catholic Church.
 Mass is held twice a day and in several different languages, including English.

 The main street of Mostar is lined with cafes and restaurants with a spectacular view of the old city where you can have anything from goat to traditional Bosnian coffee.
 Visitors are prone to linger over their meals and watch other tourists go by.

 VISAS AND DOCUMENTS

 HEALTH AND SAFETY

-Although the Bosnian war ended only 11 years ago, Bosnia-Herzegovina is a very safe country.
+Although the Bosnian war ended in 1995, Bosnia-Herzegovina is a very safe country.
 No special shots are necessary to enter.